 Goodness, how I want to live.
 I want the Goobies to live, too.
 I want more for them than to merely stay alive, but to really be alive: to have a rich, flourishing life like the one Jesus promises.
 I want that for us all–whether confined to a small space in our homes and neighborhoods, or able to venture out in the wide world again.
 It is possible to live with joy even in small, sequestered spaces.

 When I dared to believe this radical gift could be mine—joy even in the midst of very real, very scary concerns—I found the benefit outweighed the risk.
 Choosing joy is hard but possible when we choose Jesus too.
 Circumstances stay the same but my heart didn’t, and that changed everything.
 I learned the life I already had was bigger and more beautiful than fear told me it was.
 When I wiped away tears and opened my heart to hope, I saw it was there for the taking all along, and there was plenty to go around.

 Here we are again in a place where other scary things are plunging the world into a state of frantic despair.
 The virus is invisible, but the world believes it is real.
-It’s proving its power as we sit alone, cowering.
+It is proving its power as we sit alone, cowering.
 But we aren’t afraid of bad news.
-We choose joy in the middle of this circumstance because our faith isn’t dependent on good news.
+We choose joy in the middle of this bad circumstance because our faith isn’t dependent on good ones.